-Houston Texans coach Bill O'Brien is used to taking grief.
+Houston Texans coach Bill O'Brien has his quarterback.

-Texans quarterback Deshaun Watson is playing like a star.
+Texans quarterback Deshaun Watson is one of the NFL's best.

 Deshaun Watson at the Center for Pursuit luncheon.
 (Photo by Daniel Ortiz)